 Fromm Pate canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

 The Fromm Pate product line includes the 17 canned dog foods listed below.

-Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.
+Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-- Fromm Chicken and Duck Pate Grain Free
+Fromm Chicken and Duck Pate Grain Free

 Canned Dog Food